sallooh/sallooh/README.md

 ## 🚀 About Me

 I am a Computer Science student at INSA Rennes, specializing in Cybersecurity.
-I'm passionate about the world of technology and constantly eager to learn new things and solve challenging problems.
+I'm passionate about computer science and constantly eager to learn new things and solve challenging problems.
 My interests span across various domains, including programming, network security, and software development.

 - 🔭 I’m currently pursuing a Master’s degree in Computer Science with a specialization in Cybersecurity at INSA Rennes.
 - 🌱 I’m actively seeking an internship opportunity where I can apply my knowledge and gain practical experience in the field of cybersecurity.